djeada/-kaggle-titanic/README.md

 <h2> Support Vector Machine </h2>

-By maximizing the margin between the hyperplane and the nearest data points of any class, data is separated into two classes.
+Data is separated into two classes by maximizing the margin between the hyperplane and the nearest data points of any class.

 <h2> Gradient Boosting </h2>
 Gradient descent is used to train sequential models by minimizing a given loss function at each phase.